Family tent campers do not encounter high winds, unless they ignore weather forecasts.

 This wind will cause massive damage to the outdoors.

-A violent tornado can last up to one hour.
+A violent tornado can last up to one hour on the ground.

 Safe shelter from a violent tornado is most likely an underground bunker with a supported ceiling, which is unlikely to be unavailable to tent campers.

-The most important ideas that the scale imparts for family tent camping is that it is wise to monitor the weather, to avoid high winds and to know in advance where the designated emergency shelter is located.
+The most important ideas that this high wind chart imparts for family tent camping is that it is wise to monitor the weather, to avoid high winds and to know in advance where the designated emergency shelter is located.

 Be mindful.
 Be flexible.
 Enjoy tent camping.